Steve Roberts (Missouri politician): 2020

+2022 U.S. Congress

+Sexual assault allegations

-In April 2015, Roberts was arrested by St. Louis Metropolitan Police on suspicion of sexual assault and was suspended from his job at the Circuit Attorney's Office while the complaint was investigated.
-No charges were filed.
-In April 2017, the accuser filed a claim against Roberts for infliction of emotional distress; that suit was also dismissed.
+In April 2015, Roberts was arrested by St. Louis Metropolitan Police on suspicion of second degree sodomy toward Saint Louis University student Amy Harms a week prior.
+In April 2017, the accuser's claim of infliction of emotional distress was dismissed.
 Roberts settled a civil case arising from the incident for $100,000.

-In 2016, incoming State Representative Cora Faith Walker publicly accused Roberts of rape, which Roberts denied and, in response, filed a defamation lawsuit against Walker.
-In 2019, both Roberts and Walker dropped their respective legal actions, with their lawyers a jointly saying: "No money was paid in exchange for the dismissal of the parties' claims."
+In 2016, incoming State Representative Cora Faith Walker accused Roberts of rape, which Roberts denied and, in response, filed a defamation lawsuit against Walker.
+In 2019, both Roberts and Walker dropped their respective legal actions, with their lawyers saying: "No money was paid in exchange for the dismissal of the parties' claims."
+The settlement required confidentiality from both parties, a $100,000 fine for each violation, and a statement in Walker's name disputing any claim of assault, which Roberts said the recently deceased Walker violated.

-In 2022, allegations against Roberts resurfaced when it was found that content was removed from his Wikipedia page, using a Missouri State Capitol address.
-The settlement required confidentiality from both parties, which Roberts said the recently deceased Walker violated.
-The agreement included a possible $100,000 fine for each violation and a statement under Walker's name disputing any claim of assault.
+In 2022, allegations against Roberts resurfaced when it was found that content was removed from his Wikipedia page, from a Missouri State Capitol IP address.